noynaert/act311spring2019/Unit_03_--_AJAX/340_APIs_and_Authorization.md

 ## Attribution

 * Most free and some paid sites require attribution or credit.
 Always check arround the site for attribution requirements.

+## API styles

+* Some use GET or other HTTP verbs
+* Some are "Restful."